kaneoriley/bunyan/README.md

 so that at runtime the static initialisation takes < 0ms and uses no `InputStream` or `getResourceAsStream` methods that other libraries use and can introduce lag in application startup, as well as bloating memory consumption.

+You can override individual configuration options in a `bunyan-overrides.xml` file placed in your root `assets` folder.
+This can be used to change specific values for certain build types or flavors, without needing to copy and paste the entire base configuration everywhere.

 Included are two sample loggers, that you will need to add to Bunyan manually inside a static block inside your `Application` class, to ensure they are initialised early and can capture all logging in your application.